pratikmkalokhe/-E-LEARNING-PLATFORM-UI/README.md

 *MENTOR*: NEELA SANTOSH

 ##This project focuses on designing the front-end interface of an E-Learning platform using modern web technologies like HTML, CSS, and JavaScript, or a framework like React.js.
-The platform offers a multi-page, interactive experience that allows users to browse courses, track learning progress, and watch embedded video lessons—all within a clean, intuitive UI.
+The platform offers a multi page, interactive experience that allows users to browse courses, track learning progress, and watch embedded video lessons all within a clean, intuitive UI.
 Key features include:
 Course Listing Page displaying available courses with images, titles, and brief descriptions Course Detail Page with embedded videos, downloadable resources, and lesson navigation